LeonEricsson/leonericsson.github.io/blog/2025-01-2-deepseekmath.md

 ineffective in improving mathematical reasoning.

-When trained on a arXiv-only corpus, both models dis- play no notable improvements or even deterioration across various mathematical benchmarks of different complexities employed in this study.
+When trained on a arXiv-only corpus, both models dis- play no notable improvements or deterioration across various mathematical benchmarks of different complexities employed in this study.

 However, this conclusion has its limitations and should be taken with a grain of salt.
 We